Water Hawthorn Plant Description:

-Water Hawthorn is a cool weather plant and does well in temperatures of 32 - 75 degrees Fahrenheit.
+Water Hawthorn is a cool weather plant and does well in temperatures of 32 (below winter ice) up to 78 degrees Fahrenheit.
 It is a great plant and does well in most parts of the USA, especially in the north!
-If the temperatures don't go below 32 degrees and if the water isn't frozen over--you very well may have Water Hawthorn blooming throughout the winter months!
+It survives fine where air temperatures are way below 32 degrees....
+If the water temperatures don't go below 32 degrees and if the water isn't frozen over--you very well may have Water Hawthorn blooming throughout the winter months!
 Leaves are oblong and oval in shape and emerald-green in color.
 The flower is small and white with tiny brown freckles and has a delicious vanilla scent when blooming!
 Usually sold as a dormant bulb as greenhouse temperatures are too warm for this particular plant.
 (Please Note; Hawthorne bulbs will perish if the water temperatures are over 90 degrees for long periods in the summer, so many places in Florida or Texas are not suitable for the Water Hawthorne Plant.)
 Water Hawthorn will grow and bloom in cooler temperatures when most of your other pond plants are asleep.
 Water Hawthorne goes dormant throughout the hot summer months and comes back in the fall when temperatures are cooler.
 Water Hawthorne are excellent plants for your pond!

 (Latin and common names include: Aponogeton distachyos or Aponogeton distachyum, also known as waterblommetjie, Cape-pond weed, vleikos and Cape pond weed is an aquatic flowering plant.)